Hsinta Power Plant: Components

 The coal yards of the power plant was designed as an indoor type to mitigate local environment impacts.
 It consists of four coal domes with 170,000 tonnes of storage capacity each, which enables the continuous supply for all of the generation units for 50 days of operation.

 The coal handling system of the power plant consists of stacker, reclaimer and two conveyor belts.
 The capacity of the stacker is 4,000 tonnes/hour and reclaimer is 2,000 tonnes/hour.
 The first conveyor belt has a total length of 4.8 km with a capacity of 4,000 tonnes/hour, handling between the coal domes and barge, and the second conveyor belt has a total length of 5.2 km with a capacity of 2,000 tonnes/hour, handling between the coal dome and wharf.

 Events

 4 March 2010

 Generators in four units of the plant tripped at 8:18 a.m following the 2010 Kaohsiung earthquakes.

 13 May 2021

 Three of four generators are tripped due to unknown reason, causing a government-announced planned series rotating power outages around Taipei, New Taipei City, Yilan County, and Taoyuan.

 2 March 2022

 Equipment failures at the plant led connection outages in the island's southern power grid, causing widespread power outages in southern Taiwan and parts of northern and central Taiwan.

 Transportation

-Hsinta Power Plant is accessible West from Luzhu Station of Taiwan Railways.
+Hsinta Power Plant is accessible West from Luzhu Station of Taiwan Railway.